vnczalt-17/project_7/python/hands-on/flask-02-handling-routes-on-ec2-linux2/README.md

 - Push `app.py`, `greet.html`, `list10.html`, `evens.html`, and `mytext.txt` to remote repo `clarusway-python-workshop` on GitHub.

-## Run the Hello World App on EC2 Instance
+## Part 4 - Run the Hello World App on EC2 Instance

 - Download the web application file from GitHub repo.